mneff14/Projects/README.md

 # Projects
-These are either personal or class projects that involved creative liberty.
+These are professional projects I completed with extensive creative liberty for work, class, or personal enjoyment!